-In people with bipolar disorder, antipsychotics are also used as sedatives, for insomnia, for anxiety, and/or for agitation.
+In people with bipolar disorder, antipsychotics are also used "off label" as sedatives, for insomnia, for anxiety, and/or for agitation.
 Often, they are taken with a mood-stabilizing drug and can decrease symptoms of mania until mood stabilizers take full effect.
 Some antipsychotic drugs may also help lessen bipolar depression.

 Some of the newer antipsychotics seem to help stabilize moods on their own.
 As a result, they may be used alone as long-term treatment for people who don't tolerate or respond to lithium and anticonvulsants.